helm/helm/docs/helm/helm_upgrade.md

 ### Options

 ```
+      --annotations stringArray   set release annotations (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --ca-file string            verify certificates of HTTPS-enabled servers using this CA bundle
       --cert-file string          identify HTTPS client using this SSL certificate file
       --devel                     use development versions, too.
 Equivalent to version '>0.0.0-a'.
 If --version is set, this is ignored.
       --dry-run                   simulate an upgrade
       --force                     force resource update through delete/recreate if needed
   -i, --install                   if a release by this name doesn't already exist, run an install
       --key-file string           identify HTTPS client using this SSL key file
       --keyring string            path to the keyring that contains public signing keys (default "~/.gnupg/pubring.gpg")
       --namespace string          namespace to install the release into (only used if --install is set) (default "default")
       --no-hooks                  disable pre/post upgrade hooks
       --recreate-pods             performs pods restart for the resource if applicable
       --repo string               chart repository url where to locate the requested chart
       --reset-values              when upgrading, reset the values to the ones built into the chart
       --reuse-values              when upgrading, reuse the last release's values, and merge in any new values.
 If '--reset-values' is specified, this is ignored.
       --set stringArray           set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --timeout int               time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks) (default 300)
       --tls                       enable TLS for request
       --tls-ca-cert string        path to TLS CA certificate file (default "$HELM_HOME/ca.pem")
       --tls-cert string           path to TLS certificate file (default "$HELM_HOME/cert.pem")
       --tls-key string            path to TLS key file (default "$HELM_HOME/key.pem")
       --tls-verify                enable TLS for request and verify remote
   -f, --values valueFiles         specify values in a YAML file (can specify multiple) (default [])
       --verify                    verify the provenance of the chart before upgrading
       --version string            specify the exact chart version to use.
 If this is not specified, the latest version is used
       --wait                      if set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a Deployment are in a ready state before marking the release as successful.
 It will wait for as long as --timeout
 ```

 ### Options inherited from parent commands